AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement_v2.md

 ## Section 2: Introduction to Flow Control: The Search for Constant Head

-The term **constant head** means that flowing water flows with the same energy over time, the flow rate does not change.
-Constant head implies constant flow.
-It is as if the orifice equation applied to a hole in the bottom of a bucket, but somehow $\Delta h$ never changes, the water level in the bucket is always the same even though water is flowing out of it.
-Since the water level is always the same, the flow is always the same too.
-The challenge is getting the water level to always stay the same, or to create a system that doesn't just use buckets and holes to maintain constant head.

-While constant head can now be achieved with pump/computers systems, this was not always the case.
-Getting constant head has been a challenge to engineers for a long time.
-This problem becomes even harder when considering that we need constant head for dosing purposes.
-For example, the chlorine concentration in treated water must always be the same for a particular plant, even if the plant flow rate changes over the course of a day.
-If the same flow of chlorine is dosed as the flow rate of a plant changes, then the concentration of chlorine in the treated water will not be what it should be.
-The ideal dosing system accounts for the change of plant flow rate.
+The term **constant head** means that the driving head of a system, $\Delta z$ or $\Delta h$, does not change over time, even as water flows through or out of the system.
+Constant head implies constant flow, since the driving head does not change.

-So the challenge of constant head in chemical dosing is not _just_ providing one continuous flow of chlorine, it is also varying that flow in proportion to the plant flow rate.
+The challenge of constant head in chemical dosing for water treatment plants is not _just_ providing one continuous flow of chemicals, it is also varying that flow as the flow rate through the plant changes, to keep the concentration of chemical in the raw water the same.

-This section presents some historical solutions to creating constant head.

-### Important Terms

-1. Constant Head
-2. Chlorination
-3.

-### Important Equations
-1. 'Tank with a valve' / 'Hole in a bucket' equation
-2. Tank Drain equation

 ## 2.1) Tank with a Valve
 ### Flow $Q$ and Water Level $h$ as a Function of Time